ok-nick/LayoutUtil/docs/mistakes.md

 ### **NUMBER 2**
 You should be still using a UIAspectRatioConstraint within the main frame relative to the ScrollingFrame so that the ScrollingFrame will maintain it's proper aspect ratio.
 Failure to do this will result in stretching and other inconsistencies.
 ### **NUMBER 3**
 The CanvasSize of your ScrollingFrame must be set to (0, 0, 0, 0) otherwise the GuiObjects inside will stretch.
-I'm planning on creating a feature that will remove the need for this.
+I'm planning on creating a feature that will remove the need for this